Home

 New Zealand is calling you!
 In only 12 hours (or two meals, two movies and a nap) you can be in the youngest country on earth, tasting its fabulous wines & food, relaxing in a geothermal hot pool or on a beautiful beach, shooting rapids on a raft, trekking in the Southern Alps, following the Lord of the Rings trail or absorbing the local Maori culture.

 In a land where the sheep outnumber the population by over a million to one, you can breathe, relax and recharge your batteries.
-And you can do it for a lot less than you think, as one U.S. dollar is worth at least 1/3 more than one New Zealand dollar.
+And you can do it for a lot less than you think, as one U.S. dollar is worth at little more than one New Zealand dollar.

 INTERESTING FACTS